ngx-translate/core/README.md

 });
 ```

-The `TranslateParser` is able to understand json keys, which means that you can organize your translations like that:
+The `TranslateParser` understands json keys, which means that you can organize your translations like that:
 ```json
 {
     "HOME": {